Value of Information in Social Learning: Results

+} One of the most commonly studied classes of information structures in the social learning literature is the class of symmetric binary information structures.
+Suppose that $\mu_{0}=1/2$.
+A symmetric binary signal $\pi'$ consists of the binary signals $S'=\{s_{l},s_{h}\}$ with disclosure rule $\pi'(s_{l}|L)=\pi'(s_{h}|H)=1-p$ where $p\in[0,1/2]$.
+Then, $\pi'$ is parameterized by the single parameter $p$, where lower $p$ implies a more informative signal in the Blackwell order.
+Now, we define $\pi$ as the mixture of $\pi^{full}$ and $\pi'$ with probability $\lambda$ and $1-\lambda$.
+By the previous discussion, $\pi$ is more socially valuable than $\pi'$ if $\lambda \geq 1-2p$.
+Thus, $\pi$ is more socially valuable than $\pi'$ if $\pi$ assigns a sufficiently high probability to disclose full information relative to the informativeness of $\pi'$.

-The formal proof of Theorem \ref{thm_sufficient_condition} is complex and is provided in the Appendix.
-The key step focuses on the intrinsic properties of mixtures of extreme information structures.
-Specifically, if a mixture of full and no information is Blackwell more informative than another information structure, it is also more socially valuable (Lemma \ref{observation_strict_order_3support}).
+The formal proof of Theorem \ref{thm_sufficient_condition} is complex and provided in the Appendix.
+The key step focuses on the intrinsic properties of mixtures of full and no information.
+Specifically, if such a mixture is Blackwell more informative than another information structure, it is also more socially valuable (Lemma \ref{observation_strict_order_3support}).
 Moreover, if an information structure is Blackwell more informative than the mixture, it is also more socially valuable (Lemma \ref{observation_imitation}).
 Therefore, whenever a mixture of full and no information exists between two information structures in the Blackwell order, they remain comparable in our binary relation.